 If your installation is above 4 kilowatts, you need to prepare and submit plans for review.

-If your installation is 4 kilowatts or less, you do not need plans.
+If your installation is 4 kilowatts or less, we do not require plan check.
+(You must provide a set of plans during inspections.)
 You can choose which way to apply:

 - Submit an instant online permit if you are already registered with DBI.